Who Should Consider the Online LL.M.?

 On Campus: Do you need to come to campus at any point during the Program?

 WHEN?
 All students, including Distance Learners, who are starting in the Fall, are required to attend the RPD Orientation at the beginning of the semester.
 The exact dates are posted on the website as soon as they are available but Orientation usually begins around the second week of August.
-At least one class takes place during Orientation.
 In special circumstances (for example, if a student is overseas), this attendance requirement may be waived by the Program Director.

-Distance Learners are also required to come to campus for a weekend in February that the Financial Analysis of Real Estate Transactions course (a required course) is offered.
-Exact dates are posted as soon as available, but this is usually the first weekend after the Martin Luther King Day holiday.
-This first part of the course will not be available on video or via streaming.
+Distance Learners are also required to come to campus for the first weekend in which Financial Analysis of Real Estate Transactions (a required course) is offered.
+Exact dates are posted as soon as available, but this is usually the third weekend in January.

-There is at least one project which teams of on-campus and Distance Learners work on together, and having the opportunity to meet each other previously in person is be very helpful.
+There is at least one project which teams of on-campus and Distance Learners work on together, and having the opportunity to meet each other previously in person is very helpful.
 Further, visiting the campus affords Distance Learners the opportunity to get acquainted personally with the administrators and staff involved in the Program, to learn about the Law Library and other resources, and to meet some of the faculty and alumni and begin their network connections.

 10 Frequently Asked Questions: Admissions, Tuition, Technology